ryanfreckleton/gitlab-ce/doc/development/documentation/index.md

 ### Troubleshooting review apps

-In case the review app URL returns 404, follow these steps to debug:

-1. **Did you follow the URL from the merge request widget?** If yes, then check if the link is the same as the one in the job output.
-1. **Did you follow the URL from the job output?** If yes, then it means that either the site is not yet deployed or something went wrong with the remote pipeline.
-Give it a few minutes and it should appear online, otherwise you can check the status of the remote pipeline from the link in the job output.
+In case the review app URL returns 404, this means that either the site is not yet deployed, or something went wrong with the remote pipeline.
+Give it a few minutes and it should appear online, otherwise you can check the status of the remote pipeline from the link in the merge request's job output.
 If the pipeline failed or got stuck, drop a line in the `#docs` chat channel.

 ### Technical aspects

 If you want to know the in-depth details, here's what's really happening:

-1. You manually run the `review-docs-deploy` job in a CE/EE merge request.
+1. The `review-docs-deploy` job is run in a merge request.
-1. The job runs the [`scripts/trigger-build-docs`](https://gitlab.com/gitlab-org/gitlab-ce/blob/master/scripts/trigger-build-docs)
+1. The job executes the [`scripts/trigger-build-docs`](https://gitlab.com/gitlab-org/gitlab-ce/blob/master/scripts/trigger-build-docs)
    script with the `deploy` flag, which in turn:
-   1. Takes your branch name and applies the following:
+   1. Forms the `gitlab-docs` branch name by applying the following:
+      - The `docs-preview-` prefix is added.
-      - The slug of the branch name is used to avoid special characters since ultimately this will be used by NGINX.
+      - The product slug is used to know the project the review app originated from.
-      - The `preview-` prefix is added to avoid conflicts if there's a remote branch with the same name that you created in the merge request.
+      - The number of the merge request is added so that you can know by the `gitlab-docs` branch name the merge requests it originated from.
-      - The final branch name is truncated to 42 characters to avoid filesystem limitations with long branch names (> 63 chars).
    1. The remote branch is then created if it doesn't exist (meaning you can re-run the manual job as many times as you want and this step will be skipped).
    1. A new cross-project pipeline is triggered in the docs project.